UtrechtRiversEstuaries/course_GEO4-4436/course/general/about.md

 	**Third practical:** Introduction to the modelling of physical processes.
 During this practical you will build a simple morphodynamic model.

-	**Fourth practical:** Creative assignment, where you will be answering your own research question using Python (see blackboard for instructions).
+	**Fourth practical:** Creative assignment, where you will be answering your own research question using Python (see Brightspace for instructions).

 -	Each practical will be graded on a scale of 1 to 10.
-Of the final grade, the creative exercise is worth 20% and the first three practicals are each 5%.
+Of the final grade, the first three practicals are worth 5% each and the creative exercise is worth 20%.
 So all practicals combined make up 35% of the final grade.

 -   During the practicals, you will have to work individually.

 -   The Python assignments should be handed in following the deadlines provided by the lecturers.
-The different files (Python code, data files and answers to the questions) should be combined in a zip-file and sent to the lecturers of the course as instructed in class.
+All the files necessary for your code to run (Python scripts, data files), as well as answers to the questions, should be combined in a zip-file and sent to the lecturers of the course as instructed in class.

 -   The answers to questions should be written as comments starting with ```#``` in the script files or (if specified) in a separate Word document.